2019 Speaker of the British House of Commons election

 The election for the 158th Speaker of the House of Commons took place on 4 November 2019.
-Sir Lindsay Hoyle was elected with 325 votes in the final ballot, out of a total of 540 votes cast.
+Lindsay Hoyle was elected with 325 votes in the final ballot, out of a total of 540 votes cast.

 The election was triggered on 9 September 2019, when former Speaker of the House of Commons, John Bercow, announced his resignation as both Speaker and Member of Parliament, effective at the end of the 31 October 2019 sitting, unless Parliament was dissolved for an early general election before that date, in which case the election of Speaker would take place at the first sitting of the new Parliament.
 On 29 October the House of Commons voted for an early general election to be held on 12 December 2019 with Parliament due to be dissolved on 6 November, two days after the election of a new Speaker.

 John Bercow

 John Bercow, the Member of Parliament for the constituency of Buckingham, was elected to the post of Speaker in 2009.
 The 2009 election was triggered by the resignation of Michael Martin at the height of the parliamentary expenses scandal.
 Martin was perceived as being part of a cover-up of inappropriate Parliamentary expenses and faced an unprecedented motion of no confidence in his speakership after he made comments from the chair that attacked a Daily Telegraph leak of parliamentarians' expenses claims.
 Bercow beat nine other candidates to become Speaker; he defeated fellow Conservative MP George Young in the third and final round by a margin of 322–271.

 As Speaker, Bercow garnered a reputation of being a moderniser of the office—he notably eschewed the use of embroidered court dress in favour of business suits—and having a friendly relationship with backbenchers, allowing more urgent questions and backbench business than his predecessors.
 His backbencher-friendly reputation often put him at odds with the Government: in March 2015, a Government attempt to bring in an election by secret ballot after the general election two months later was defeated by opposition and backbench MPs who saw the effort as an attempt by the Government to depose a Speaker they disliked.

 Bercow was elected without contest after the 2010, 2015, and 2017 general elections.
 In October 2018, it was reported that Bercow had informed friends of his intention to step down as Speaker in mid-2019, after ten years in the role.
 At the time, Bercow was facing several allegations of bullying his parliamentary staff.
 In May 2019, he delayed his impending resignation; he stated that he did not feel it was “sensible to vacate the chair” whilst events such as Brexit were debated heavily in Parliament.